NetEase/pomelo/README.md

 (The MIT License)

-Copyright (c) 2012-2013 Netease, Inc. and other contributors
+Copyright (c) 2012-2013 NetEase, Inc. and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the